Graded geometry and generalized reduction: Momentum maps and hamiltonian reduction

 Although \eqref{eq:extracond} is not part of the original definition of momentum maps for extended actions in \cite[$\S$ 2.4]{HKquot}, the associated reduction procedure (see \cite[$\S$ 3.2]{HKquot}) includes the extra assumption that $K\subseteq E|_{\mu^{-1}(0)}$ be isotropic.
 As explained in the previous remark, when considering Courant reduction at the value $0\in \h^*$, it makes no difference which of the two assumptions is made.

 In conclusion, the Courant reductions for extended actions with momentum maps of \cite{bcg,HKquot} are special cases of the setup in $\S$ \ref{subsec:hamCAred}, namely the cases in which both the DGLA and the Courant algebroid are exact.
 When restricted to this context, the reduction of Courant algebroids, Dirac and GC structures in Theorem~\ref{thm:geomhamred} coincide with the reduction schemes described in \cite[$\S$ 3 and $\S$ 4]{HKquot}, following \cite{bcg}.
-(In this special setup, one can directly check that $\rho(K)$ agrees with the $\g$-orbits on $\mu^{-1}(0)$, and $\rho(K^\perp) = T\mu^{-1}(0)$, so reduced Courant algebroids are again exact, see Remark~\ref{rem:exactCA}.)
+(In this special setup, note that $\rho(K)$ agrees with the $\g$-orbits on $\mu^{-1}(0)$, and $\rho(K^\perp) = T\mu^{-1}(0)$, so reduced Courant algebroids are again exact, see Remark~\ref{rem:exactCA}.)

 Back to the graded-geometric perspective, the reduction of exact Courant algebroids in \cite{HKquot} is nothing but usual symplectic reduction for cotangent bundles $T^*[2]T[1]M$, equipped with a suitable Courant function, with respect to a hamiltonian action of an exact DGLA of degree 2 (cf. Remark \ref{rem:short8.6}).